Mia Slavenska: Biography

 After Franklin, at the request of the impresario Serge Denhem, reassembled the troupe of the Russian Ballets, she danced there for a while, until Denhem began to vigorously promote Nina Novak.
 In the second half of the 1950s she danced at the London Festival Ballet with Anton Dolin and Alicia Markova.

 Among the partners were Oleg Tupin, Frederic Franklin and Milorad Mišković, with whom she was a famous ballet couple of that time.

 Mia Čorak was married to Dr. K. Neumann.
 She died in Los Angeles on 5 October 2002.

 Her cremated ashes are interred at the Mirogoj Cemetery in Zagreb.
 Video footage of the Roman Catholic procession for her funeral can be seen in the documentary created by her daughter titled "Mia: A Dancer's Journey".

 Pedagogical activity

 In 1938, while the Russian Ballet of Monte Carlo was touring California, she opened her own ballet studio in Los Angeles.
 There, among her students were sisters Maria and Marjorie Tallchief.
 After the war (since 1960) she had a small studio in New York, where Lucinda Childs was among her students.
 The latter called Slavenska “a wonderful teacher of the Russian school”, who “dealt with us seriously, was strict and demanded that we exactly follow her instructions”.
-After moving to Los Angeles, she taught at the University of California (1969-1983) and at the private higher learning visual and performing arts California Institute of the Arts (1970-1984).
+After moving to Los Angeles, she taught at the University of California, Los Angeles (1969-1983) and at the private higher learning visual and performing arts California Institute of the Arts (1970-1984).

 She also directed the Texas Fort Worth Civic Ballet for three years.